bob-606/5.easa.fi/README.md

 ## 107. When air flows through a pipe with changing cross sections, the static pressure changes.
 The total pressure...
-When air flows through a pipe with changing cross sections, the static pressure changes.
-The total pressure...
 - increases proportionally.
 - reduces proportionally.
 - ***does not change***